blu-Fox/CalendarScrollingSwiftUI/README.md

     triggerAutoScroll = UUID()
 ```

-## Pseudocode summary of DraggableEventView (see comments in source code for more detail)
+## Pseudocode summary of DraggableEventView
+See comments in source code for more detail
 ```
 Binding draggingInAutoScrollArea(Bool)
 Binding triggerAutoScroll(UUID)